Juncker–Asselborn II Government

-Juncker–Asselborn Ministry II was the government of Luxembourg between 23 July 2009 and 11 July 2013.
+The Juncker–Asselborn II Government was the government of Luxembourg between 23 July 2009 and 11 July 2013.
 It was led by, and named after, Prime Minister Jean-Claude Juncker and Deputy Prime Minister Jean Asselborn.
 It was formed on 23 July 2009, after the 2009 election to the Chamber of Deputies.

 It fell after the withdrawal of the Luxembourg Socialist Workers' Party from the government; Prime Minister Juncker submitted his resignation to the Grand Duke on 11 July 2013, and a snap election was called.